What Is Lactation Support? A New Parent’s Guide to Breastfeeding Help & Empowerment

 Definition and Purpose

-Combination feeding (breastmilk + formula)
+Blended feeding plans (breastmilk + formula)

 What’s Included in Lactation Support Services

-Emotional reassurance and non-judgmental counseling
+Emotional reassurance and feeding confidence

-Education about normal newborn feeding behavior
+Education about normal newborn behavior (yes, it’s normal to nurse constantly some days!)

 Who Provides Lactation Support?